neuroretransmit/model-of-malevolence/README.md

   * General purpose SOCKS
   * 3 required for a healthy cluster configuration
   * Exposed to clearnet
+  * Runs MITM proxy to intercept traffic and inject crypto miners, ads, whatever into pages/capture traffic
+  * Hosts port-knocked webserver endpoints to get public key and "mirrors" for C2s that our our C2 knows
   * Relay for private tor network
 * Command and control
   * C2 for all bots in the cluster
   * 1 required for a healthy cluster configuration
   * Communicates to other nodes over private Tor
   * Communicates over private tor to at most 2 other C2s
+  * Uses broadcasts to communicate with other C2s - they traverse the entire graph and C2s send back an ACK
 * Scanner
   * Gets subnet allocations from command and control
   * 1 required for a healthy cluster configuration